Trump urges slowdown in COVID-19 testing, calling it a 'double-edge sword'

-TULSA, Okla., June 20 (Reuters) - U.S. President Donald Trump on Saturday told thousands of cheering supporters he had asked U.S. officials to slow down testing for the novel coronavirus, calling it a “double-edged sword” that led to more cases being discovered.
+TULSA, Okla.
+(Reuters) - U.S. President Donald Trump on Saturday told thousands of cheering supporters he had asked U.S. officials to slow down testing for the novel coronavirus, calling it a “double-edged sword” that led to more cases being discovered.

 Trump said the United States had now tested 25 million people, far more than other countries.